Last updated on March 31st, 2022

 The Driver and Vehicle Licensing Agency (DVLA) set the MOT price in the UK.
 The exact MOT cost depends on what type of vehicle you drive.

 There is a comprehensive list of vehicles with the maximum MOT costs on the GOV.UK website.
-It is worth noting that you do not have to pay VAT on the fee of the MOT Test.
+It is worth noting that you do not have to pay VAT on the MOT fee.

 What is the average MOT retest fee?

 If your vehicle fails its MOT, it must be retested.

 The average MOT cost for a retest depends on where you leave the vehicle.
 There is no additional MOT test fee if your vehicle stays at the test centre to be repaired and retested within a ten-day deadline.
 If you drive your car away from the test centre, then return it for repair or retest, you will have to pay a retest fee.
 The current maximum is half of the original MOT fee.

 Depending on what faults are found, you will need to pay additional costs to get your vehicle repaired in order to pass.
 Below are some of the average additional repair costs for common MOT failures excluding labour costs:

 Faulty lights or blown bulbs – A new bulb cost approximately £5

 Replacement tyre – Tyre prices vary dependant on the size and type you need but you can expect to pay anywhere between £60 and £200 per tyre.

 Rear view mirror replacement – For a basic mirror you will typically pay £15+.
 Some vehicles have smart rear view mirrors with sensors and lights and these can cost upwards of £35+ to replace.

 Windscreen wiper replacement – Depending on the style and brand you choose a replacement windscreen wiper costs between £10 and £30.